-Interest will accrue on a series, class or tranche of notes, except on a series, class or tranche of discount notes, from the relevant issuance date at the applicable interest rate for that series, class or tranche, which may be a fixed, floating or other type of rate as specified in the related prospectus supplement.
-Interest on a series, class or tranche of notes will be due and payable on the dates specified in the related prospectus supplement, each referred to in this prospectus and the related prospectus supplement as an "interest payment date."
+Interest will accrue on a series, class or tranche of notes from the relevant issuance date at the applicable interest rate for that series, class or tranche, which may be a fixed, floating or other type of rate as determined in connection with the issuance of such series, class or tranche of notes will be due and payable on the dates determined in connection with the issuance of such series, class or tranche of notes, each referred to in this prospectus as an "interest payment date."
 If the interest payment dates for any notes occur less frequently than monthly, interest will be deposited in an interest funding account pending distribution.
 Each interest funding account will be established under the indenture supplement for the related series.
 For series with one or more classes and/or tranches of notes, each class or tranche may have a separate interest funding subaccount.
-Interest payments or deposits will be funded from Finance Charge Amounts allocated to that series, class or tranche of notes during the preceding month or months, from any applicable credit enhancement, if necessary, and from certain other amounts specified in the related prospectus supplement.
+Interest payments or deposits will be funded from Finance Charge Amounts allocated to that series, class or tranche of notes during the preceding month or months.